gitlabhq/terraform-provider-gitlab/docs/resources/group_ldap_link.md

 - `cn` (String) The CN of the LDAP group to link with.
 - `group_id` (String) The id of the GitLab group.
 - `ldap_provider` (String) The name of the LDAP provider as stored in the GitLab database.
+Note that this is NOT the value of the `label` attribute as shown in the web UI.
+In most cases this will be `ldapmain` but you may use the [LDAP check rake task](https://docs.gitlab.com/ee/administration/raketasks/ldap.html#check) for receiving the LDAP server name: `LDAP: ...
+Server: ldapmain`

 ### Optional